decred/dcrdocs/docs/proof-of-stake/ticket-splitting.md

     ![Split Ticket Buyer config menu](../img/split_ticket_buyer_config_menut.png)

 1. Enter the amount of DCR you wish to put into your split ticket.
 Currently, only integer numbers are supported in the GUI version of Split Ticket Buyer.
 In the CLI version you can purchase arbitrary amounts.
 The minimum amount of DCR you can contribute is 5 DCR.
+Transaction fees will be automatically calculated by the Split Ticket Buyer and added to your pledged amount when the ticket is purchased.
+Transaction fees will vary based on the number of participants in the split ticket.
+A typical transaction fee might be 0.003 DCR.
+If you have more than 0.1 DCR in your wallet for fees, that should be more than enough.

     ![Split Ticket Buyer config menu](../img/split_ticket_buyer_amount.png)